AlexChesser/fika/README.md

 - a user to add `/fika add` or remove `/fika remove` themselves from a channel in slack.
 - a user to view the current list of subscriptions `/fika list`
 - automaticaly create pairings via an endpoint `/index/assign-groups`

-Future enhancements:
-- generate pairings based on preferences (channel/frequency)
+- automaticaly send direct messages to pairings via an endpoint `/index/send-dms`

 ## Built With
 - NodeJS (Node version 12 as Netlify only supports Node 12)
 - MongoDB using mongoose
 - Free-tier hosting on netlify

 # Getting Started
 To get a local copy up and running follow these steps.